 Stop Being So Entitled

 I want to be honest on this blog, so I will tell you that both of my teens are extremely entitled.
 They don’t think about how hard I worked for the lifestyle that they are used to.
-It’s something that I’ve read in a few parenting books it sometimes happens mainly in single-parent households.
+It’s something that I’ve read in a few parenting books; it sometimes happens mainly in single-parent households.
 I felt so guilty that they did not have a father (their father has never really been in their lives) that I overcompensated.
 This is one of the reasons I became extremely ambitious and worked hard to get where I am.
 I knew how hard it was for both of my kids to not have a father that I worked hard to get to where I am in my career.
 However, there are pros and cons to everything.
 The negative part of this is that my kids have become entitled and think that they will start their adult lives at the same level as their mother.
-This is why having a job is important.
-It will help them understand that you do not just get a job and are able to work from home, make six figures, and live in one of the best areas in the country.
+This is why having a job is essential.
+It will help them understand that you do not just get a job and can work from home, make six figures, and live in one of the best areas in the country.